unoplatform/uno/doc/articles/features/Lottie.md

 ## Using `embedded://` scheme

 > [!WARNING]
-> This feature is only
+> This feature is only available on Uno Platform targets.
+WinUI and UWP on Windows is not supported.

 You can put the file as `<EmbeddedResource>` in your assembly and retrieve it using the following url format as `UriSource`: